arkona-technologies/telemetry-template/README.md

 - Filtered / Sorted Logging of all devices that are logging to the telemetry stack with Loki
 - Flexible alarming system with Grafana
 - Shareable and embeddable dashboards
-   - e.g. to display in a manifold multiviewer head
-      - currently you're bound to grafana version 9 for that, soon will be updated to support latest grafana versions
 - BLADE//runner specific images for use in grafana canvas panels, to use those, execute:

    `ls ./grafana/images/* | xargs -I {} docker cp {} telemetry-template-grafana-1:/usr/share/grafana/public/img/icons/iot/`